mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-four-store.md

 ![QPS vs. Recall Trade-off](image-3.png)
-By analyzing such trade-off plots, you can select the indexing mechanism that aligns best with your specific requirements for speed and accuracy.

-#### Additional Considerations

-Beyond the indexing mechanism, there are other factors that can impact the overall performance of your RAG system:

-- **Embedding Caching**: Caching embeddings for frequently accessed documents can significantly reduce computation overhead and improve latency.
+Beyond the indexing mechanism, you can also use - **embedding caching**: caching embeddings for frequently accessed documents or frequently asked questions can significantly reduce computation overhead.
-- **Batch Processing**: Processing queries in batches rather than individually can amortize overhead costs and improve throughput.
-- **Distributed Architectures**: For large-scale deployments, consider distributing the indexing and retrieval operations across multiple nodes or clusters to achieve higher scalability and parallelism.
-- **Integration with AWS Services**: If deploying on AWS, leverage services like Lambda, SageMaker, or Elastic Kubernetes Service (EKS) to optimize resource utilization and take advantage of auto-scaling capabilities.

-By carefully considering these performance aspects and benchmarking different configurations, you can build a highly efficient and scalable RAG system tailored to your specific requirements.

-## Advanced RAG Techniques
+### Advanced RAG Techniques

-While the core RAG framework is powerful, researchers have developed advanced techniques to further improve performance:
+While the core RAG framework is powerful, researchers have developed advanced techniques to further improve performance and accuracy.
+Two notable approaches are Query Rewriting and Hypothetical Document Embeddings (HyDE).

-### Query Rewriting
+#### Query Rewriting

-Rewriting the query before retrieval can significantly enhance efficiency.
-A trained rewriter model can be applied to the input query to maximize retrieval performance.
+Query rewriting aims to enhance retrieval performance by reformulating the input query before passing it to the retrieval system.
+A trained rewriter model can rephrase the query to better align with the document collection, maximizing the chances of retrieving relevant information.

+The rewriter model is typically trained on a dataset of query-document pairs, learning to transform queries into forms that improve retrieval accuracy.
+During inference, the rewritten query is encoded and used for similarity search against the document embeddings.

-### Hypothetical Document Embeddings (HyDE)
+#### Hypothetical Document Embeddings (HyDE)
 The HyDE approach generates a "hypothetical document" based on the initial query using a language model.
-This hypothetical document is then encoded into an embedding by a "contriever" model trained via contrastive learning on relevant and irrelevant examples.
-HyDE has shown comparable results to fine-tuned models.
+This hypothetical document acts as a proxy for the desired information and is encoded into an embedding by a "contriever" model trained via contrastive learning.

-By carefully selecting the appropriate vector database and leveraging advanced techniques, you can build a highly effective and scalable RAG system tailored to your specific requirements.
+The contriever model learns to map relevant document-query pairs to similar embeddings while pushing irrelevant pairs apart in the embedding space.
+During retrieval, the hypothetical document embedding is used to find the nearest neighbors from the document collection.

+HyDE has shown comparable or better performance than fine-tuned models while being more efficient and requiring less task-specific data.

+Both Query Rewriting and HyDE have demonstrated promising results in improving the accuracy and efficiency of RAG systems.
+However, they may introduce additional complexity and computational overhead, so the trade-offs should be carefully evaluated based on the specific requirements of your use case.

+## Recap

+This blog post explored the world of Retrieval-Augmented Generation (RAG) systems and the critical role of vector databases in storing and retrieving document embeddings efficiently.
+We discussed various indexing mechanisms like Flat, IVF-flat, HNSW, and PQ, each offering trade-offs between speed, accuracy, and memory usage.

+We then focused on vector database options within AWS, comparing services like PostgreSQL with pgvector, OpenSearch, DocumentDB, Redis, and Pinecone in terms of indexing support, dimension limits, and Bedrock KB integration.

+Performance considerations were highlighted, emphasizing the importance of understanding the latency, accuracy, and memory trade-offs for each indexing technique.
+We introduced benchmarking resources and visualized the QPS vs. Recall trade-off.

+Finally, we touched upon advanced RAG techniques like Query Rewriting and Hypothetical Document Embeddings (HyDE), which can potentially enhance performance and accuracy, albeit with increased complexity.

+As RAG systems continue to evolve, efficient vector databases and indexing mechanisms will play a crucial role in enabling language models to access and incorporate relevant information accurately.